 We value the relationships that we have built with our diverse set of occupiers, continually striving to better understand and meet their needs.

 Good communication is critical to our close working relationships.
-That’s why we ensure each of our asset managers formally meets every tenant twice yearly and our Finance Director, Nick Sanderson or Portfolio Director, Steven Mew meet with our top 20 occupiers annually.
+That’s why we ensure each of our portfolio managers formally meets every tenant twice yearly and a member of our Executive Committee meets with our top 20 occupiers annually.

 The valuable insight we gain into our occupiers’ businesses and sectors enables us to ensure they are satisfied with their existing space and that they remain with us after their original leases expire.
 That’s one major reason why our retention rate is so high.

 Close tenant relationships are an important part of our strategy.
 By knowing what our occupiers are thinking, we can work with them to provide solutions to their changing requirements.